nythrox/effects.js/docs/api.md

 `exec: (Action) => (execCb: (value) => void) => void` : will execute any action in the current handler stack (so you can resume the program or perform other effects inside the handler) and then calls the `execCb` callback with the result.
 This can be called multiple times, but only while the handler is still executing (see more at `limitations` of the README)

-`done: (value) => void` should be called when the handler is done, passing in the end result of the handler. this should only be called once
+`done: (value) => void` should be called when the callback action is done, passing in the end result of the action. this should only be called once

 ```javascript